dm-zharov/swift-security/README.md

 var query = SecItemQuery<InternetPassword>()
 query.synchronizable = true  // ✅ Common
 query.server = "example.com" // ✅ Only for `InternetPassword`
-query.service = "OpenAI"     // ❌ Only for `SecItemQuery<GenericPassword>`, so not accessible
+query.service = "OpenAI"     // ❌ Only for `GenericPassword`, so not accessible
-query.keySizeInBits = 2048   // ❌ Only for `SecItemQuery<SecKey>`, so not accessible
+query.keySizeInBits = 2048   // ❌ Only for `SecKey`, so not accessible
 ```

 Queries: